Programs and results

 We are leading several scientific research projects that aim to improve our understanding of how species adapt to rapid environmental change and apply that information to develop conservation plans for the regions in which we work.

-We work in four regions: Indonesia, Fiji, Hawai'i and Honduras.
-We are improving reef health by building effective and durable local management systems through strategic partnerships, regional leadership, mitigating threats to water quality, and strengthening fisheries management thereby contributing to the creation of an Adaptive Reefscape in each of the following regions where we work: Tela Bay Honduras, Bay Islands Honduras, Northern Fiji, Namena Marine Reserve Fiji, Lesser Sunda Banda Indonesia, West Maui, South Kohala Hawaii Island.
+We work in two regions: Hawai'i and Honduras.
+We are improving reef health by building effective and durable local management systems through strategic partnerships, regional leadership, mitigating threats to water quality, and strengthening fisheries management thereby contributing to the creation of an Adaptive Reefscape in each of the following regions where we work: Tela Bay Honduras, Bay Islands Honduras, West Maui, South Kohala Hawaii Island.

 We employ two initiatives that are aimed at addressing key threats to coral reefs.
 Our Clean Water for Reefs programs improves water quality, including reducing sedimentation and treating wastewater.
 Our Healthy Fisheries initiatives strive to restore ecosystem processes to reefs by increasing the number of herbivores.